zokipirlo/beerxml2proto/README.md

 # beerxml2proto
-BeerXML to Protobuffers converter for Android
+BeerXML to Protocol buffers converter for Android